emqx/emqx-docs/en_US/modules/mysql_authentication.md

 - %C: TLS certificate common name (domain name or subdomain name of the certificate), valid only when TLS connection
 - %d: TLS certificate subject, only valid when TLS connection

-You can adjust the super user SQL according to business needs, such as adding multiple query conditions and using database preprocessing functions to achieve more business-related functions.
-But in any case, super user SQL needs to meet the following conditions:
+You can adjust the superuser SQL according to business needs, such as adding multiple query conditions and using database preprocessing functions to achieve more business-related functions.
+But in any case, superuser SQL needs to meet the following conditions:

 1. The query result must include the is_superuser field, and is_superuser should be explicitly true
 2. There can only be one query result, if there are multiple results, only the first one is taken as valid data